If you click on links we provide, we may receive compensation.

 Cindy Ord / Getty Images

 When it comes to ponytails, clip-in or drawstring options can help you protect your natural hair.
-There are so many stylish options to choose from—brands like Heat Free Hair and InsertNameHere offer endless varieties.
+There are so many stylish options to choose from—brands like InsertNameHere offer endless varieties.

 Headwrap